John61590/GithubUserInformation/README.md

 ## AI Tools Used

-As per the assignment requirements, AI tools were used in the development of this project:
+Disclosing per the assignment requirements, AI tools were used in the development of this project:

 ### ChatGPT / Claude AI (via Firebender)